Carbaz/ai_technical_challenge/README.md

 # Airline Policy Assistant Service

+## Architecture Changes: From GPU-Dependent to CPU-Only Stack

+> [!WARNING] Latest changes!
+>
+> Initially, this project relied on a GPU-dependent stack using libraries
+> like `unstructured` for PDF processing and OCR.
+However, this approach
+> introduced significant robustness issues:
+>
+> * **CUDA Dependency Problems**: `unstructured` required NVIDIA CUDA drivers
+>   and GPU hardware.
+It failed in environments without compatible GPUs
+>   (e.g., AMD/ATI GPUs, cloud instances without GPU allocation, or local
+>   machines with driver issues).
+> * **Inconsistent Performance**: Builds and runs were unreliable across
+>   different architectures, leading to deployment failures.
+> * **Complexity**: Managing GPU drivers and versions added unnecessary
+>   overhead for a technical challenge focused on core functionality.
+> * **Docker and Architecture Issues**: Building Docker images with GPU
+>   dependencies was challenging and unreliable.
+Additionally, since the
+>   final execution environment's architecture (GPU type or presence) was
+>   unknown, we couldn't assume NVIDIA libraries or graphical capabilities.
+>
+> To address this, we switched to a **CPU-only stack** for maximum robustness
+> and portability.
+>
+> We removed `unstructured` and replaced it with `pypdf` for
+> PDF text extraction and `pytesseract` with `tesseract-ocr` for OCR:
+>
+> We also developed a custom PDF loader that processes documents page by page,
+> integrating text extraction, OCR with image enhancement, and optional debugging
+> for maximum control and accuracy.
+>
+> * **PDF Text Extraction**: Uses `pypdf` for direct text extraction from PDFs.
+> * **OCR Processing**: Uses `pytesseract` with `tesseract-ocr` for image-based
+>   text recognition, running entirely on CPU.
+> * **No GPU Requirements**: Works on any machine, regardless of GPU type
+>   (NVIDIA, AMD, or none).
+> * **Docker Compatibility**: Docker images now work independently of the host
+>   architecture, as the stack is CPU-only and doesn't require GPU-specific
+>   drivers.
+> * **OCR Debugging**: Optional debugging mode (via config) saves original
+>   images, enhanced images, and extracted texts for inspection.
+> * **OCR Improvements**: We studied and improved OCR processing techniques,
+>   such as image enhancement for better text recognition.
+>
+> This change ensures the system runs reliably in any environment,
+> prioritizing simplicity and compatibility over raw performance.
+>
+> For complex images, the existing LLM-based loader can always
+> be used.
+>
+> ---

 A Retrieval-Augmented Generation (RAG) chatbot application that allows users to query airline policies using natural language.
 The system uses Large Language Models (LLMs) for understanding questions and a vector database for efficient